raspberrypilearning/slug/en/step_7.md

 ## Create vegetables

 Our slug is hungry, she needs something to eat!
-Let's generate some vegetables at random locations on the LED matrix for her to eat.
+Let's generate some vegetables at random locations on the LED matrix.

 Creating the vegetables is fairly straightforward: